katyM020/TestAutomationTask/README.md

 # TestAutomationTask

-This is folder is reposible to test search feature in "amazon" website
+This folder is reposible to test search feature in "amazon" website

 in order to run it successfully google chrome version = 104.0.5112.81